The Difficult Quality of Humility

-That is not the way God tell us to be.
+That’s not the way God tells us to be.
 He made us to be considerate of others, to have a kind attitude, and to be humble before God.
-It is the way we were designed to function best.
-It is the only way our lives can be truly happy.
+It’s the way we were designed to function best.
+It’s the only way our lives can be truly happy.

-The quality we call humility is not very popular except in bumper-stickers and trite sayings.
-In real practical daily living it is equated with weakness and failure.
+The quality we call humility is not very popular — except in bumper-stickers and trite wall hangings.
+In real practical daily living, maybe without admitting it to ourselves, it’s equated with weakness.
 In reality, as God sees it and as we should see it, it takes a strong mature person to be humble.

-Humility is hard for us, because in our fallen condition it is hard not to put your own interests first.
+Humility is hard for us, because in our fallen condition it’s hard not to put our own interests first.

 In his letter to the Philippian church he laid out some basic Christian principles.
 One of the most basic qualities is the one we call, humility.
 Humility is knowing our rightful place in the amazing drama of God’s unfolding plan.
 In Philippians 2:3-4 Paul said, “Let nothing be done through selfish ambition or conceit, but in lowliness of mind let each esteem others better than himself.
 Let each of you look out not only for his own interests, but also for the interests of others.”

-He is saying here that we should bring our minds into agreement with that of Christ in this matter of humility.
-He is our perfect example of the right human attitude toward God and others.
-There is an interesting connection between what God is and what we ought to be.
+He’s saying here that we should bring our minds into agreement with that of Christ in this matter of humility.
+Jesus is our perfect example of the right human attitude toward God and others.
+There’s an interesting connection between what God is and what we ought to be.
 He created us in his image so that we would fulfill a special part in how creation declares his glory.

-Jesus is our example and enabler who repairs that image of God in us.
+Jesus is our example and enabler.
+He repairs that image of God in us.
 As we grow to be like him we also see better what God is like toward us.
 In his example, he shows us what we should be and what God already is.